gustl-arg/participate-now/README.md

 Fermat is open to everyone.
 You don't need to be a developer to join us.
 We have prepared this guide with some tips on what you can do, depending on you skills and interests.

+Plase note that Fermat's main mantainer is bitDubai.
+That is the reason why you might be redirected to bitDubai's site for further information.

 ### Do you like the project?